Ryan Stratulis: Career

 Stratulis made his senior debut for Tranmere Rovers on 9 November 2021, playing the full ninety minutes of a 3–2 win over Oldham Athletic in an EFL Trophy fixture at Prenton Park.
 On 20 November, he joined Marine of the Northern Premier League Division One West on a one-month loan.
+In 2022, he joined Connah's Quay Nomads on loan.
+On 9 May 2023, Tranmere announced he was being released.